LiudmilaDraugele/DeadlineCalculatorApp/README.md

 To get started with the Deadline Calculator application, you'll need to run the backend and frontend separately.

-You can run the backend (server) by executing the JAR file located in the target directory.
-Open your terminal/command prompt, navigate to the target directory, and run the JAR file using the Java command: java -jar deadline-0.0.1-SNAPSHOT.jar
+You can run the backend (server) by executing the JAR file located in the "back" directory.
+Open your terminal/command prompt, navigate to the "back" directory, and run the JAR file using the Java command: java -jar deadline-0.0.1-SNAPSHOT.jar

 To start the frontend, follow these steps: